Overview

 - Pull your lower eyelid down while tilting your head back.

 - Don’t touch your eye directly.
-Put a dab of ointment in the crease below your eye.
+Apply a small amount of ointment to the crease below your eye.

 - When you blink, the ointment will spread across your eye.